honojs/website/content/docs/builtin-middleware/basic-auth.md

   - The domain name of the realm, as part of the returned WWW-Authenticate challenge header.
 Default is `"Secure Area"`
   - _See: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/WWW-Authenticate#directives_
 - `hashFunction`: Function
-  - A function to handle hashing for safe comparison of authentication tokens
+  - A function to handle hashing for safe comparison of passwords

 ## More Options